 Point-of-Sale (POS) Systems:

-POS systems are crucial for physical stores and digital commerce data mining helps in collecting required data for effective analysis.
+POS systems are crucial for physical stores and digital e-commerce data mining helps in collecting required data for effective analysis.
 They track what's selling, what's in stock, and how customers pay.
 This information helps stores manage stock, predict sales, and understand customers' purchases.

 Customer Relationship Management (CRM) Systems